trimstray/nginx-admins-handbook/doc/RULES.md

 - [Using a Hostname to Resolve Addresses](https://www.nginx.com/resources/wiki/start/topics/tutorials/config_pitfalls/#using-a-hostname-to-resolve-addresses)
 - [Define the listen directives with address:port pair (from this handbook)](#beginner-define-the-listen-directives-with-addressport-pair)

-#### :beginner: Set the HTTP headers with `add_header` directive properly
+#### :beginner: Set the HTTP headers with `add_header` and `proxy_*_header` directives properly

 ###### Rationale

   > The `add_header` directive works in the `if`, `location`, `server`, and `http` scopes.
-These directives are inherited from the previous level if and only if there are no `add_header` directives defined on the current level.
+The `proxy_*_header` directives works in the `location`, `server`, and `http` contexts.
+These directives are inherited from the previous level if and only if there are no `add_header` or `proxy_*_header` directives defined on the current level.

-  > You should define a common config snippet for all contexts and use it on each level.
+  > But if you use it in multiple contexes only the "lowest" occurrences are used.
+So if you specify it in the `server` and `location` contexts (even if you hide different header) only the `proxy_hide_header` in the `location` block are used.
+To prevent this situation, you should define a common config snippet for all contexts and use it on each level.

   > In my opinion, the best solution is use an include file with your global headers and add it to the `http` context.
-Alternative, you should set up other include file with your server/domain specific configuration (but always with your global headers!) and add it to the `server` contexts.
+Alternative, you should set up other include file with your server/domain specific configuration (but always with your global headers!
+You have to repeat it in the lowest contexts) and add it to the `server` contexts.

   > There are solutions to this such as using an alternative module like a [headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module) for define specific headers in you `server` or `location` blocks.